orionrobots/orionrobots.github.io/_posts/2018-12-13-made-in-my-lab-in-summer.md

 My next solution was horrid, I put my beloved trackman marble wheel (kind of a vintage device now) on the floor adn started using it's button as a footswitch.
 It worked, but I didn't like it, because it led to possibly damaging a favourite input device, and besides, if I jogged the mouse, it no longer lined up with buttons.

-So I thought breifly about making a foot pedal, and decided to see what I could buy.
+So I thought briefly about making a foot pedal, and decided to see what I could buy.
 There were actually a few of these USB foot switches on Amazon so I took a plunge and bought one.
 I had a couple of reservations about the security of the device initially, but it worked out well.

 <div class="embed-responsive embed-responsive-16by9">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/cx73jWzRIT4" frameborder="0" allowfullscreen="True"></iframe>